patrickjuchli/basic-ftp/README.md

 The example sets the client to be `verbose`.
 This will log out all communication, making it easier to spot an issue and address it.
 Why the setting is behind a property `.ftp` will be explained in a later section.

 Here is another example that removes all files and directories recursively.
 It shows that not all FTP commands are backed by a method.
-Also, be aware that the FTP protocol doesn't allow you to make parallel requests.
+Also, be aware that the FTP protocol doesn't allow parallel requests.

 ```js
 async clearWorkingDir(client) {